 Instruction for Authors

-1. Manuscript submission
+- Manuscript submission

-2. Preparation of a Research Article
+- Preparation of a Research Article

 2.1 Manuscript

-Introduction: The introduction should explain the purpose of the study cite relevant work and describe the objectives.
+Introduction: The introduction should explain the purpose of the study, cite relevant work and describe the objectives.

 Body: The body presents the detail of the study.
 It may be broken down into several sections, which should be identified with descriptive headings that are not numbered.
 Appropriate figures and tables may be used to support the discussion.
-Example of headings is: Theory, Experimental Work, Result and Discussion
+Example of headings is Theory, Experimental Work, Result, and Discussion.

-Acknowledgment: Acknowledge any support to the work.
+Acknowledgment: Acknowledge any support to the work for no more than 100 words.

 Journal articles: Kisamo J.D. and Kitumbi E.A.
 (1998).
 Thin layer Drying of Dried Cassava Roots, Uhandisi Journal, 22(1): 13-25.